About this Property

 - Apartment

 Come savor all the low country has to offer!
 Location is convenient to Beaufort, Bluffton and Hilton Head Island.
-Savor the amazing vistas of the intercostal waterway as you relax on the front deck with a glass of sweet tea!
+Savor the marvelous vistas of the intercostal waterway as you relax on the front deck with a glass of sweet tea!

 About the Area